avniproject/avni-website/src/pages/blog/2023-01-15-avni-conference-goa-day-4.md

 featuredimage: /img/2023-01-12-avni-conference-goa/day-4/sunset_group.jpeg
 ---

 This is the first day of our Goa conference where the Avni team interacted with our clients.
 The conference was scheduled at 9.30 am.
-Before that, we optimised our enthusiasm with an early morning beach walk and an equal heartwarming breakfast.
+Before that, we gave ourselves an energy boost, with an early morning beach walk and a sumptuous breakfast.

 ![](/img/2023-01-12-avni-conference-goa/day-4/group_beach.jpeg)<pre>Group picture at beach</pre>

-Also, the Avni team decided to wear a Goan outfit, so I and Nupur went shopping and bought a Goan floral print shirts.
+Also, the Avni team decided to wear a Goan outfit, so I and Nupoor had gone shopping the previous day and bought a Goan floral printed shirts for all team members.

 ![](/img/2023-01-12-avni-conference-goa/day-4/group_floral_shirt.jpeg)<pre>Group with goan outfit</pre>

 ### Set the context(Intros and context)
-Arjun Khandelwal from team Avni kickstarted the session with an introduction.
-He gave a brief about the agenda for the conference.
-Then he spoke about last year's journey of Avni in short.
-And open the session for the introduction of our clients and Avni members.
-This was the first time when we all (team & clients)are under one roof.
-Many of us meet for the first time in person out of the small screens of our laptops.
+Arjun, from our team kick-started the session with an introduction.
+He then gave a brief about the agenda for the conference.Later he spoke about last year's journey of Avni in short and opened the session-up for clients and Avni team members introductions.
+This was the first time when we all (team & clients) were under a single roof.
+Many of us meet for the first time in person, out of the small screens of our laptops.

 ![](/img/2023-01-12-avni-conference-goa/day-4/arjun.jpeg)<pre>Arjun interacting with NGO persons</pre>

 ### Introduction And NGO Talks
-Introduction session followed by client talks.
-Jan Swasthya Sahyog (JSS), Indus action, ATE Chandra foundation and Yenepoya (HDSS) representatives Dr Ravindra Kurbude, Madhuri Dhariwal, Hiralchandra Maru, Dr Abhay Nirgude talk about the use of Avni in their respective NGO work.
-They also highlighted the improvements needed for better functioning.
-Then we leave for lunch.
+Introduction session was followed by client talks.
+Jan Swasthya Sahyog (JSS), Yenepoya (HDSS), Indus action (POWER) representatives Dr Ravindra Kurbude, Dr Abhay Nirgude and Madhuri Dhariwal respectively spoke about the use of Avni in their NGO work.
+They also highlighted the improvements needed for better functioning of the projects.
+Then we took a break for lunch.

 ![](/img/2023-01-12-avni-conference-goa/day-4/seminar_collage.png)<pre>NGO Talks</pre>

-Post-lunch representatives of TEACH Tool, LAHI, and Seva Rural also presented insights on their work.
-They also provided feedback on Avni.
-We ended the session for today by 6.00 pm.
+Post-lunch we had a short session on features developed for Avni in 2022 by Vinay.
+The features highlighted were:
+- Drafts-AutoSave
+- Grouped Form Element - Tabular view
+- Repeatable Question group form element
+- Background color for group form element
+- Documentation - with colored text
+- WYSIWYG Documentation editor
+- Timed Form Elements
+- Custom menu-item
+- Change in password policy

+After which, there were presentations from representatives of LAHI, IHMP, Sewa Rural, LFE TEACH Tool and ATE Chandra foundation projects, who were Akash and Laxman and Saeed (all from Lahi), Dr.Pankaj and Appa (IHMP), Dr.Dhiren Modi (Sewa Rural), Vijaya (LFE Teach) and Hiralchandra Maru (ATE Chandra) respectively.
+They provided insights into their projects functioning and impact and also on usage of Avni application there-in.
+They also provided feedback on how to improve Avni further.
+We ended the session for that day at around 6 pm.

 ### Evening
-But the day was not ended there.
-We took walk on the beach watching the picturesque sunset.
-Also clicked some beach photos wearing our Avni special Goan shirts.
+But the day did not end there.
+We took a walk on the beach watching the picturesque sunset.
+And also clicked some beach photos wearing our Avni special Goan shirts.

 ![](/img/2023-01-12-avni-conference-goa/day-4/sunset_collage.png)<pre>Enjoying sunset on beach</pre>

-We end our long busy day with a stomach full of dinner and a mind full of never-ending talks with clients and team members.
+We finally ended our long busy day with a satiating dinner and a mind full of never-ending talks with clients and team members.